Higher-Order Tensor-Based Deferral of Gaussian Splitting for Orbit Uncertainty Propagation: Results

-The proposed uncertainty propagation methods are analyzed in three scenarios: a geostationary orbit, a Molniya orbit, and an Earth-Moon northern butterfly orbit.
+where $\mathcal{B}$ is the selected set of bodies (Earth, Moon, Sun, and Jupiter, retrieved from ephemerides) and $\mathbf{a}_{\mathrm{B},i}$ the associated gravitational contribution.
+The term $\mathbf{a}_{\mathrm{EMB/CB}}(t)$ accounts for the \ac{emb} acceleration with respect to the \ac{cb}, while $\mathbf{a}_{\mathrm{SRP}}$ is the solar radiation pressure acceleration, again modeled via the cannonball approximation.
+Collectively, these contributions define the total acceleration $\mathbf{a}$ that governs the flow map operator via $\mathbf{f}$.

 In all test cases considered in this section, the initial distributions are Gaussian.
-Each individual split produces $L_{\mathrm{s}}=3$ child mixands, and the split recursion is carried out to the chosen maximum recursion depth of four, such that the final number of mixands equals~27.
-Splitting to the maximum recursion depth eliminates sensitivity to differences in the methods' split tolerances, permitting a more balanced comparison.
-The orbital state is defined in terms of Cartesian position and velocity coordinates.
-The true distribution is represented by propagating forward 10,000 Monte Carlo samples through the considered time span.
+From each parent mixand, an individual split produces $L_{\mathrm{s}}=3$ child mixands using the procedure detailed in Section~\ref{subsec:multivar_split}.
+In the immediate splitting case, the split recursion is carried out to the chosen maximum recursion depth of three, such that the final number of mixands equals~27.